 If you’re presenting a form that people will use a lot or a form that follows a very familiar pattern—such as user name and password—users can sometimes learn what goes where and ignore the labels.
 This is somewhat similar to the way that people have learned to ignore another Web annoyance, the intrusive banner.

 At this point in my writing, I thought, I must show an example of a label that gets ignored.
 So off I went to my browser to hunt around a bit for something suitable.
 The page I looked at happened to be on Twitter.com, where I was genuinely surprised to discover a label inside the ‘Compose new Tweet’ box, shown in Figure 3.
-That’s a label I’ve learned to ignore, so I saw it only because I was looking at the page with a different goal in mind.
+That’s a label I’d learned to ignore, so I saw it only because I was looking at the page with a different goal in mind.

 Survival Strategy 2: Interacting with caution